-Are transfers effectively recovering and recycling address blocks that have fallen into disuse, and passing them back into active use?
-The available data indicates that this is not a strong theme of address transfers.
+Are address transfers effectively recovering and recycling address blocks that have fallen into disuse, and passing them back into active use?
+The available data indicates that this is not the dominant factor in current address transfers.
 The more prevalent current behaviour is where transfers obtain allocations from the RIPE NCC registry, hold it for the policy-mandated minimum holding time, and then monetise the addresses by trading them on the transfer market.
+This was the concern of many in the community when address transfer markets were first considered, namely that IP addresses become the subject of speculative markets and have little to do with servicing deployed Internet networks.